-Yes, students visiting the office of Counseling and Career Services (both sides) are required to wear masks and social distance while receiving services.
+Yes, students visiting the office of Counseling and Career Services (both sides) are encouraged to wear masks and social distance while receiving services.
 Hand sanitizer will be available in the waiting areas and individual offices.

 Will 24-hour crisis call services be provided?

 Yes, crisis intervention services will be provided 24 hours a day.
 During regular working hours counselors can be reached in the office of Counseling and Career Services at (318) 357-5621.
 After 5 p.m. and on weekends the counselor on call can be contacted by calling (318) 357-5431 .
 To prevent the spread of Covid-19 and depending on the nature of the crisis, contact with the student may be made via FaceTime, WebEx or Zoom.
 Counselors coming to campus during a crisis will be expected to wear masks and social distance.
 The national suicide hotline is 988.

 What precautions are being taken to prevent the spread of Covid-19 in the office of Counseling and Career Services?